Gorrion130/chemistry-formulation-school/README.md

 # chemistry-formulation-school
-A customizable windows program for practice formulation at chemistry class
+A customizable c++ program for practice formulation in chemistry class.

+-Compile it with codeblocks ide.